popjy0312/Webhacking_FileReader/README.md

 problem URL: [h4ck.kr](http://h4ck.kr)

 *if server closed*: You can run my program on your local area.
-Download files on 'fileReader'.
+Download files on [fileReader](./fileReader/).

 ## fileReader
 서버 환경